awsdocs/aws-doc-sdk-examples/.tools/test/stacks/nuke/typescript/README.md

 ## Prerequisites

 1. **AWS-Nuke Binary**: Open-source library from [ekristen](https://github.com/ekristen/aws-nuke) staged in S3.
 2. **AWS Account Alias**: Must exist in the IAM Dashboard for the target  account.
-3. **AWS CodeBuild**: Required for runtime and compute.
-4. **AWS S3 Bucket**: Stores the nuke config file and AWS-Nuke binary (latest version).
-5. **AWS Step Functions**: Orchestrates multi-region parallel CodeBuild invocations.
-6. **AWS SNS Topic**: Sends daily resource cleanup reports and CodeBuild job statuses.
-7. **AWS EventBridge Rule**: Cron-based schedule to trigger the workflow with region inputs.
 8. **Network Connectivity**: Ensure VPC allows downloads from GitHub or stage the binary in S3/artifactory for restricted environments.

 ## Setup and Installation